astei/lotus/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+This project includes modified JLilyPad code.
+To comply with the license, all the modified JLilyPad code is available on [my fork of JLilyPad](https://github.com/astei/JLilyPad/tree/lotus-changes).